SlimeVR/SlimeVR-Docs-Site/src/tools/shadowpc.md

 ## How to use SlimeVR with Shadow PC.

 Required components and software:
-- A HMD with great virtual desktop support like the Oculus quest 2.
+- A HMD with great virtual desktop support like the Oculus Quest 2.
 - An active shadow pc subscription.
 - A virtual here server license with an always on computer.
 A raspberry pi works.
 - A usb to Ethernet adapter.
 It's possible to use a usb WiFi adapter that supports windows 10/11 hotspot functionality, however ethernet connected to the wifi network configured for your slimes tends to be more reliable.